directdemocracy-vote/doc/endorsement.md

   revoke:
     description: if this field is set, the endorsement is revoked and the string should contain a justification for the revocation
     type: string
+  message:
+    description: message encrypted with the public key of the endorsed participant
+    type: string
+  comment:
+    description: free comment
+    type: string
 ```

 ## Example